Checking the Temperature of Climate Change Activism in 2016

 “We have no other choice than to put our bodies on the line,” Nico shouted down to me.

-To get some more context about why environmentalists would target a gas power station, I spoke to Daisy Sands, the head of Greenpeace’s Energy Campaign.
+To get some more context about why environmentalists would target a gas power station, I spoke Daisy Sands, the head of Greenpeace’s Energy Campaign.
 She told me something just doesn’t add up.
-“The new goal of net zero greenhouse gas emissions by the second half of the century effectively means we need to phase out fossil fuels—the easiest to cut—by 2050.”
-And yet, these new power stations in Carrington are set to be in full swing by that point.
+“The new goal of net zero greenhouse gas emissions by the second half of the century effectively means we need to phase out fossil fuels – the easiest to cut – by 2050.”
+And yet, these new power stations in Carrington are set be in full swing by that point.

 Gas might be seen as a cleaner fossil fuel, but at the Paris summit, energy company Statoil’s Head of Sustainability Communication appeared to admit that methane leaked during natural gas extraction makes its overall impact as a greenhouse gas comparable to that of coal.